RogerMunozTura/retail-sales-customer-dashboards/README.md

 ## Dataset

-The [Sample Superstore](data/) dataset — a widely used retail dataset covering US orders (2020–2023) across Furniture, Office Supplies, and Technology, split into Customers, Orders, Products, and Location tables.
-Used here as practice data as part of Data With Baraa's *Tableau Ultimate Course*.
+I used the Sample Superstore dataset, a retail dataset covering US orders (2020–2023) across Furniture, Office Supplies, and Technology, split into Customers, Orders, Products, and Location tables.

 ## Tools & Technologies